 Feng’s remarks epitomize a recurring theme in the post-Cultural Revolution liberal search for the roots of trauma: their diagnosis is that the absence of individualism and the suppression of individual rationality are part and parcel of the “ten years of chaos.”
 Therefore, the introduction of Le Bon, among other social and political thinkers who reproached mass politics from this perspective, reflects a layer of the liberal vision of China’s political future, that mass politics is a hostile setting to individuality and a price China probably cannot afford again.

-Freedom of speech isn’t just about anti-government protest and organization; it’s about having lines of communication and information flow open, so that lower level actors can rapidly disseminate important information, or engage higher level actors in discourse and critique that’s important for the whole society, including the authorities.
+Freedom of speech isn’t just about anti-government protest and organization.
+It’s about having lines of communication and information flow open so that lower-level actors can rapidly disseminate important information or engage higher-level actors in discourse and critique that’s important for the whole society, including the authorities.
 More generally, this is the flipside of Le Bon’s pathologization of the crowd.
 It’s not always an irrational hysteria, but also a constructive idealism that can leap into action in response to a crisis or opportunity.
-The destructive potential of the liberated crowd is not so much in that they are inherently irrational and destructive, but in that they are pursuing the wrong opportunities in the wrong ways, for lack of positive organization or alternative ways to handle their struggles.
+The destructive potential of the liberated crowd is not so much that they are inherently irrational and destructive but that they are pursuing the wrong opportunities in the wrong ways, for lack of positive organization or alternative ways to handle their struggles.
 The power of collective action, once manifested in society constructively, begins to tear apart Le Bon’s disdainful conclusions about mass politics.

 Perhaps it takes a critical juncture for many citizens on the sidelines to realize that it is easier to share Le Bon’s elitist posture when the bubble of secure private life remains intact.
 Once it is broken, collective action based on collective anger, anxiety, and fear is often the only available tool—and a tool that is extremely powerful.
 The coronavirus outbreak in Wuhan served precisely this function.
 However, it would be presumptuous to say Le Bon and his portrayal of mass politics as foolish and destructive are on their way out of the Chinese public sphere.
 A narrative that stresses the necessity and constructive potential of collective action has a long, thorny road ahead.
 The Party’s official line still takes the spread of false information and panic in the public sphere as a central problem.
 For pro-state thinkers who are critical of the government’s handling of the coronavirus outbreak, such as Jiang Shigong, what is exposed is not the relevance of collective action but the permeating “agricultural mindset,” that is, the lack of awareness of systemic risks inherent in post-industrial highly connected modern society, among parts of the Chinese people and public servants: